electro-logic/WpfManagedColors/README.md

 ![Screenshoot 1](docs/ColorComparison.png)

-Note: To properly see the comparison, the image should be viewed on a calibrated sRGB monitor and with a color-managed browser (ex.
-Google Chrome or Microsoft Edge).
+Note: To properly see the comparison, the image should be viewed on a calibrated sRGB monitor and with a color-managed application.

 Results may differ depending on the Monitor model and the Calibration, but the concept and order of magnitude remains valid.